 General Description:

 The genus Boronia is one of the best known of all Australian plants.
-There are approximately 95 species, all but one of which occur only in Australia.
+There are approximately 160 species most of which occur only in Australia.
+Several species in the New Caledonian genus Boronella are now regarded as being classified as Boronia.
 The majority of species are found in south-western Australia.

 Boronia serrulata is a small, shrub of up to 1 metre in height and width.
 The leaves are rhomboid in shape, tapering towards the stem.
 They are crowded against the stem and about 15 mm long by about 10 mm wide.
 Like other boronias, the leaves have a strong odour when crushed.
 The perfumed flowers are 4-petalled of a star-like appearance and bright pink in colour.
 They are well displayed towards the ends of the branches, are up to 10 mm in diameter and are seen from late winter to spring.